-Su has worked in the voluntary sector for the last 30 years and is currently the Chief Executive of LifeCare (Edinburgh) providing a range of services for older people, people with dementia and carers at different points along their care journey.
+Su has worked in the voluntary sector for the last 34 years.
+Most relevant to Faith in Older People has been her former role as Chief Executive with the charity LifeCare (Edinburgh) who provide a range of care, support and community services for older people and people living with dementia, including carers.
 She is strongly committed to helping others and is actively engaged with her Church and in local community work.
-Educated at Stirling, and Edinburgh Universities, Su has a broad education and a range of experiences in the voluntary sector including environment and conservation; youth at risk; research, education; animal welfare; sport, recreation and health; youth development and elder care.
+Educated at Stirling and Edinburgh Universities, Su has a broad education and has to date enjoyed a diverse career, benefitting from different perspectives in the voluntary sector through her range of work in conservation and the environment; working with youth at risk; in research, education and animal welfare; sport, recreation and health; in youth development; in elder care and with carers.

 Calum has 20 years experience working in the Third Sector including working with the Church of Scotland’s Church & Society Council, where he was responsible for helping local congregations engage and play a part in helping their local community flourish.
 Prior to this he was a community development worker with Faith in Community Scotland, an anti-poverty organisation that supports faith communities in Scotland’s 5% most disadvantaged neighbourhoods.
 During his time at Faith in Community Scotland he developed the Ageing Well programme; helping local faith communities in Glasgow develop new initiatives that improve the health and wellbeing of older people in Glasgow.
 Seventeen local initiatives were established from a variety of faith groups.